mixer/developer-docs/pages/01.guides/04.test-streams/01.introduction/doc.md

 Once you have enabled test streams for an account, it is enabled for every broadcast, across all devices.
 You don't need to enable test streams for each device you broadcast from.
 There is one, global setting applied to the account.

+## Controlling Access
+Whilst in test stream mode there are two ways to grant viewers access to view your test stream.

+By Making them a moderator in the channel - Moderators of your channel can see your test streams By Sharing out the access key link - At the top of your channel page whilst streaming in test stream mode is a banner which has a link in it.
+You can give this link out and those with the link will be able to access your test stream.
+This link resets for every stream.

 ## Best Practices
 1. Use the `/clear` chat command at the end of the stream to clear chat.